anoma/namada/documentation/specs/src/base-ledger/governance.md

 # Governance

-Before describing Namada governance, it is useful to define the concepts of validators, delegators, and NAM:
+Before describing Namada governance, it is useful to define the concepts of NAM, validators, delegators, and delegates:

+*Cryptoeconomic terminiology*
 - Namada's economic model is based around a single native token, NAM, which is controlled by the protocol.

+*Consensus terminology*
 - A Namada _validator_ is an account with a public consensus key, which may participate in producing blocks and governance activities.
 A validator may not also be a delegator.

+Non-validator addresses on Namada are able to bond their tokens to a validator.
+When doing so, the validator's voting-power is proportional to the sum of its self-bonded tokens and all the bonded tokens from other addesses to their own address.
+Proof of stake rewards are split between the bonding addresses and the validator itself in a pre-determined way.

+When an address bonds tokens to a validator, the validator becomes the default *delegate* (explained below) of that address.

+*Governance terminology*
+With the above definitions in mind, we can now define the following terms:

+- A Namada _delegator_ is an account that delegates some tokens to a _delegate_ for voting purposes.
+Any address is either a delegator or a delegate, but not both.
-- A Namada _delegator_ is an account that delegates some tokens to a validator.
-A delegator may not also be a validator.
+- A Namada _delegate_ is an account that has been given the right to vote on the behalf of a delegator.
+A delegate may not also be a delegator.

 Namada introduces a governance mechanism to propose and apply protocol changes without the need for a hard fork, and to signal stakeholder approval for potential hard forks.
-Anyone holding some `NAM` will be able to propose some changes in a proposal for which delegators and validators will cast their `yay` or `nay` votes; in addition it will also be possible to attach some payloads to proposals, in specific cases, to embed additional information.
+Anyone holding some `NAM` will be able to propose some changes in a proposal for which delegators and validators will cast their `yay` or `nay` votes.
+It will also be possible to attach some payloads to proposals, in specific cases, to embed additional information.

 Governance on Namada supports both `signaling` and `voting` mechanisms.
 The signaling mechanism is used for changes which require a hard fork, while the voting mechanism is used for changes which merely alter state.
 In cases where the chain is not able to produce blocks anymore, Namada relies on [off chain signaling](#off-chain-protocol) to agree on a common move.

 Further information about delegators, validators, and NAM can be found in the [economics section](../economics.md).